one-stop guide to learning icelandic

 Conventional chick-lit is generally hard to find in Iceland, but there are lots of plenty of books focused on the female experience.
 Klisjukenndir by Birna Anna Björnsdóttir explores a young woman’s relationships with her partner and herself.

 Unable to find Icelandic-language books where you live?
-Read Icelandic poetry on the Tumblr account Íslensk ljóðlist, or check out Manga Method, a website dedicated to providing translations of manga and comic books in as many languages as possible.
+Read Icelandic poetry on the Tumblr account Íslensk ljóðlist.

-Alternatively, if you’re more of an audiobooks fan, try Hljóðbók and Hljóðbókasafn Íslands.
+Alternatively, if you’re more of an audiobook fan, try Hljóðbók and Hljóðbókasafn Íslands.

 News, Music, and Other Resources for Learning Icelandic